 It is critically important to protect the enamel.
 This is essentially the first step in protecting the teeth themselves from conditions like decay, gum disease, periodontal disease and other conditions that may result in severe infections, chronic pain or even tooth loss.

-To learn more about tooth enamel, its importance and how to best protect it, give us a call and schedule an appointment today to see a dentist.
+To learn more about tooth enamel, its importance and how to best protect it, give us a call and schedule an appointment today to see our professional dental staff at our modern Chandler dental office.